 Running Simulations in Gazebo¶

-One useful tool that comes with rosflight is the ability to perform software-in-the-loop (SIL) simulations of the ROSflight firmware in gazebo.
+Rosflight comes with a useful tool allowing it to perform software-in-the-loop (SIL) simulations of the ROSflight firmware in gazebo.

 rosflight_io and the firmware.
 This means the interface to the SIL plugin is identical to that of hardware.